curv3d/curv/docs/language/objects/Lists_and_Objects.md

 * Let's explore how they are connected.

 What is the purpose of the object design?
 Why include sequence values?
+* Compatibility with OpenSCAD.
+An OpenSCAD script is imported as an Object (or as a Component in the alternate design).
+An OpenSCAD script with sequence values is a parameterized shape.
 * It's *not* supposed to mimic Javascript and LUA objects.
   In those languages, an object is a map with string and integer keys.
   A sparse array is an object with non-contiguous integer keys.